Ygallo/book-club/README.md

 ## Add Book Form

 - If the user is logged in, then they can add a book by clicking on Add Book in the navigation bar.
-- The form will be displayed with required fields for the books's Title, Slug, Author and Description, failing to complete them will render a message stating which fields you have missed.
+- The form will be displayed with the required fields for the books's Title, Slug, Author, and Description, failing to complete them will render a message stating which fields you have missed.
-- The field for genre is a required field with a dropdown with different book genres, but it has a default blank option.
+- The field for the genre is a required field with a dropdown with different book genres, but it has a default blank option.
 - The image field also has a default image to display as the book cover. in case the user do not upload a cover.
 - The form fields for 'Description' include a WYSIWYG editor called Summernote to help the user format their content.